kurttheviking/orchard-js/README.md

 }
 ```

-`ms` is milliseconds elapsed between cache invocation and final resolution of the priming value after being saved in the database.
+`ms` is milliseconds elapsed between cache invocation and final resolution of the priming value after persisted in the database.

 #### `redis:error`